-- 1. Press the right arrow button on the steering wheel to enter the main menu. - 2.
+- Press the right arrow button on the 1. steering wheel to enter the main menu. - 2.
 Highlight Setup with the up and down arrow buttons and press the right arrow button. - 3.
 Highlight Chimes and press the right arrow button. - 4.
 Highlight the chime and press the OK button to switch the chime on and off. - 5.
 Press the left arrow button to exit the menu.
-Hold the left arrow button pressed to return to the trip computer display.
+Press and hold the left arrow button to return to the main menu display.